OluwaninsolaAO/puppet_lessons/README.md

 4. __User Resource__: The user resource is used to manage users on a system.
-It can be used to create, modify, or delete users.
+It can be used to create, modify, or delete users. <br>
 Example:
 ```
 user { 'john':